sakshisharma1398/Stack-Overflow-Community-Network-Analysis-with-Python/README.md

 I am unable to upload the C2Q csv file due to the size of the file.

 3. Preparing the Data:
-Using these datasets, we constructed a temporal network of interactions between Stack Overflow users, where each interaction is associated with a specific time.
-As the datasets contain a vast amount of data, we filtered the interactions to consider only the ones that occurred in the year 2015 across all three datasets.
+Using these datasets, I constructed a temporal network of interactions between Stack Overflow users, where each interaction is associated with a specific time.
+As the datasets contain a vast amount of data, I filtered the interactions to consider only the ones that occurred in the year 2015 across all three datasets.

 The resulting dataset contains four variables, namely: